Book us here - Best Price Guarantee

 The building complex grew with a provincial style log house that was relocated from Pudasjärvi.
 In the beginning the new house acted as a workshop and cafeteria.
 From the beginning of the 1990s it has been a place for private functions such as commemorations, weddings, christenings and birthdays as well as other meetings.

-In 2017 the Lauri property was bought by tourism entrepreneurs Julia Allemann and Lukas Allemann (company Hilla House Oy), which continues the old traditions of Lauri for local handicrafts and jewelry made on the spot.
-In addition, formerly unused parts of the property have been transformed into a cozy guest house.
+In 2017 the Lauri property was bought by the company Hilla House Oy (tourism entrepreneurs Julia Hochwald and Lukas Allemann), which continues the old traditions of Lauri for handicrafts and jewelry made in Rovaniemi.
+Due to Julia's Eastern Saami background, since 2017 we put more emphasis on Saami design and culture in our Lauri products.
+In addition, formerly unused parts of the Lauri property have been transformed into a cozy guest house.

 The journey that Johannes Lauri started in Rovaniemi almost a century ago continues.
-Lauri's business history is unique and the longest of its kind in Lapland.
+Lauri's business history is unique and the longest of its kind in Lapland - in 2024 we celebrate our 100 years anniversary!

 JOUKO